Reethikka/VR-Assignment/README.md

   5.Books
 * Some assets are from the Hello World sample scene of Google Carboard.
 * Bird asset from : Laughing-wolf-gamer/Youtube-Bird-Flaping-Effect Git repository.
-* Textures from PNG Mart, CADhatch.com, Piterest
+* Textures from PNG Mart, CADhatch.com, Pinterest
 * Images from iStock, Pin page, Beyond The Shop Door

 ### Credits: